jchrisdev/html-css-first-milestone-project/README.md

 - A photo gallery page with beautiful inspiring and motivational photos to take part of.
 - A sign-up page with for the users who wish to become a member of the 247 Playground.
 - Social media links for users to follow to get the lates news and to get up to date with the latest happenings.

+**USER STORIES:**

+***First Time Visitor***

+1. As a first time visitor, I want to easily understand the purpose of the site and learn more about 247 Playground.
+2. As a first time visitor, I want to easily and in a very clear way navigate the website to find content.
+3. As a fist time visitor, I want a very short struggle free way to sign up.
+4. As a first time visitor, I want to easily locate the websites social media links to be a follower.

+**Returning and Frequent Visitor:**

+1. As a returning and frequent visitor, I want it to be easy to visit and find my way to the updated gallery to se the latest photos.
+2. As a returning and frequent visitor, I want it to be easily showing and telling about the sign-up process for new potential members.